cmdr-nova/cmdr-nova.github.io/pages/log.md

 title: Changelog
 permalink: /pages/log/
 ---
+# # # 8/31/2024

+- removed most of the cluttery images. as much as I liked having some of them on the page, it felt too cluttery, too busy
+- redid the design with dark on dark and rounded edges on the main div

 # # # 8/29/2024

 - after many many days of messing with the CSS and the layouts, I found a design that works and added queries to make the website friendly on mobile once again